-The technologist will conduct his/her own independent research project and also collaborate with other members of the lab in their research projects.
+Independent research: The technologist will conduct independent research and collaborate with other members of the lab in their research projects.

-Maintaining and organizing lab strains, bacterial clones, and other common lab reagent collections.
+Maintaining and organizing bacterial clones, cell lines, and other common lab reagent collections.

 Managing supplies, ordering consumables and maintaining records, and upholding safety regulations.